wx-chevalier/Awesome-Lists-and-CheatSheets/Zen/Awesome-Tools.md

 ## MAC

+- [My wonderful world of macOS #Collection#](https://github.com/nikitavoloboev/my-mac-os): List of applications and tools that make my macOS experience even more amazing

 - [Laptop #Project#](https://github.com/thoughtbot/laptop): A shell script to set up a macOS laptop for web and mobile development.

 - [LuLu #Project#](https://github.com/objective-see/LuLu): LuLu is the free open-source macOS firewall that aims to block unauthorized (outgoing) network traffic.